Guidance for Sponsors and Hosts

 Sometimes, guests looking for a rematch host need less support than someone who has just arrived in the UK, as they may have already found work and know the area.
 However, it is still very important that you understand your responsibilities as a host and feel comfortable that hosting is right for you.

-To find a guest, contact your local council who will be aware of Ukrainians looking for a new host.
+To find a guest, contact your local council – GOV.UK who will be aware of Ukrainians looking for a new host.
 If you want to host via community connections, you must still let the council know as they will need to carry out the checks, mentioned above.

 UK Visa application for Homes for Ukraine Sponsorship